-Mental health wards can be aversive places to be, particularly for anyone who does not think of difficulties as an illness.
+Mental health wards can be aversive places to be, particularly for anyone who does not think of their difficulties as an illness.
 This is probably the main reason that mental health legislation has to be invoked so frequently to keep people in hospital.
-We need to create places that people want to go to when they are in a crisis, where care is informed by the approach outlined in this report.
+Being admitted to hospital, especially against one's will, is also often in itself a traumatic experience, inadvertently further traumatising people.^{32,33} We need to create places that people want to go to when they are in a crisis, that treat everyone equally, and where care is informed by the approach outlined in this report.
 Acute wards need to change so that they operate on the principles outlined here.
 Every district should also have at least one non-medical crisis house.